lut0pia/raccoon/docs/README.md

 ## Palette Memory

-Palette data is 16 RGB colors, each 3 bytes for the red, green and blue channels.
+Palette data is 16 colors represented in 4 bytes each: 3 bytes for the red, green and blue channels, and a fourth byte with extra data.
+The fourth byte's 4 lowest bits are used as an indirection index (to render another color instead of this one), and its highest bit is used for transparency.

 ## Sprite Flags Memory

 Sprite flags are 192 8bits bitfields.

-## Palette Mod Memory

-Palette mod are 16 bytes used for palette state for each 16 colors.
-The first 4 bits are used as a permutation, the last bit is used for transparency, the 3 bits inbetween are reserved for now.

 ## Gamepad State Memory